Expected Coverage of Random Walk Mobility Algorithm: Introduction

 There are several reasons to use UAVs instead of helicopters for exploring the area of interest.
 The most important advantage should be the safety.
 The life of the crew is risked, when the helicopter comes into operation in dangerous places.
 In some difficult surroundings there might be too many obstacles nearby, where the helicopter cannot provide sufficient mobility to discover the area.
 Even in flat terrain it argues for the commitment of drones, because a helicopter flight is associated with great costs.
 In case of emergency it is necessary to discover the place of interest as fast as possible.
 A network of UAVs can work together to achieve this goal faster than a single helicopter could.

-One of the simplest mobility algorithm for this purpose is the bordered symmetric random walk.
-However, it persists the assumption, that this algorithm provides a rather weak coverage performance.
-The aim of this work is therefore to deduce an analytical solution for the expected coverage performance of this algorithm, in order to compare the coverage performance to those of other mobility algorithms.
-In especially, our results of the expected coverage of the bordered symmetric random walk are compared to those of another paper, to check the validation of the analytical results.
+One of the simplest mobility algorithms for this purpose is the bordered symmetric random walk.
+However, it may be supposed that this algorithm provides a rather weak coverage performance.
+The aim of this work is therefore to deduce an analytical solution for the expected coverage performance of this algorithm, so that one can compare the coverage performance to those of other mobility algorithms.
+In especially, our results of the expected coverage of the bordered symmetric random walk are compared to those of another paper \cite{key-1}, to check the validation of the analytical results.

 The composition of this work is made as follows.
 In chapter 2 related work is presented, in which another analytic solution is already contained.
 Chapter 3 involves the analysis of the random walk mobility algorithms.
 At first, bordered and boundless Markov chains for the mobility algorithms are proposed.
 Subsequently, the coverage performance using the example of expected coverage is calculated.
 Finally, the two analytical solutions are compared to the simulation results.